Protect Massachusetts' Future

 Our Future on the Line

-Together, these initiatives would force towns and cities across Massachusetts to lay off thousands of hard-working teachers, police officers, and firefighters, leaving families to pay the price for corporate greed.
+This initiative would force towns and cities across Massachusetts to lay off thousands of hard-working teachers, police officers, and firefighters, leaving families to pay the price for corporate greed.
 Hospitals, nursing homes, schools and colleges could be forced to close their doors, leaving us all worse off.

-These measures would strip billions of dollars from classrooms, hospitals, and research that Massachusetts communities depend on.
+The measure would strip billions of dollars from classrooms, hospitals, and research that Massachusetts communities depend on.

 Institutional Accountability